Libya: Demographics

-Most of the Libyan population today identifies as Arab, that is, Arabic-speaking and Arab-cultured.
-Berber Libyans, those who retain Berber languages and culture, represent the second largest ethnic group and are found primarily in Nafusa Mountains and Zuwarah.
-Libya is the only Arab-Majority country in the Maghreb.
-Additionally, the South of Libya, primarily Sebha, Kufra, Ghat, Ghadamis and Murzuk, are also inhabited by two additional Libyan ethnicities: the Tuareg and Toubou.
-Libya is one of the world’s most tribal countries.
+The population of Libya is primarily of Arab ancestry.
+Arabs account for 92% of the population, while Berbers account for 5%, though other estimates put this percentage at 10%, representing approximately 600,000 people.
+Among the Berber groups are the minority Berber populations of Zuwarah and the Nafusa Mountains.
+Southern Libya, primarily Sebha, Kufra, Ghat, Ghadamis and Murzuk, is also inhabited by two other ethnic groups; the Tuareg and Toubou.
+Libya is one of the world's most tribal countries.
 There are about 140 tribes and clans in Libya.
+Also living in Libya are an estimated 750,000 Egyptian workers, down from more than 2 million prior to the overthrow of Muammar Gaddafi in 2011.

-Family life is important for Libyan families, the majority of which live in apartment blocks and other independent housing units, with precise modes of housing depending on their income and wealth.
-Although the Arab Libyans traditionally lived nomadic lifestyles in tents, they have now settled in various towns and cities.

-Because of this, their old ways of life are gradually fading out.
-An unknown small number of Libyans still live in the desert as their families have done for centuries.
+Family life is important for Libyan families, the majority of whom live in apartment blocks and other independent housing units, with modes of housing depending on their income and wealth.
+Although the Arab Libyans traditionally lived nomadic Bedouin lifestyles in tents, they have predominately settled in towns and cities.
+Old ways of life are gradually fading out.
+A small number of Libyans still live in the desert as their families have done for centuries.
 Most of the population has occupations in industry and services, and a small percentage is in agriculture.

 According to the UNHCR, there were around 8,000 registered refugees, 5,500 unregistered refugees, and 7,000 asylum seekers of various origins in Libya in January 2013.
 Additionally, 47,000 Libyan nationals were internally displaced and 46,570 were internally displaced returnees.

 Health

 In 2010, spending on healthcare accounted for 3.88% of the country's GDP.
 In 2009, there were 18.71 physicians and 66.95 nurses per 10,000 inhabitants.
 The life expectancy at birth was 74.95 years in 2011, or 72.44 years for males and 77.59 years for females.

+In 2023, the Libyan health ministry announced the launch of the National Strategy for Primary Healthcare 2023–2028 to improve services provided by group clinics and health centres.
+A unique health number allotted to each citizen will facilitate access to medical records.
+Before Storm Daniel, the UN Office for the Coordination of Humanitarian Affairs estimated that around 60,000 people were in need of humanitarian aid in Derna and environs.
+Since the storm many of the hospitals and primary health facilities in Derna and eastern Libya have been rendered partially or completely nonfunctional.

+Libya's 2024 Global Hunger Index (GHI) score is 19.2, which indicates a moderate level of hunger.
+Libya ranks 83rd out of 127 countries.